makevoid/op_return_bcyp/README.md

 ### op_return_bcyp

-#### Gets the OP_RETURN data of all the latest bitcoin transactions submitted by a particular bitcoin address
+#### Gets the OP_RETURN data of all the latest transactions submitted by a particular bitcoin address

 NOTE: This gem uses blockcypher 3rd party API ruby (gem) implementation